In this Draft review, I’ll cover what I like about the software, where it can improve, and if it’s worth it.

 Transcribing allows you to repurpose content and grow your social media audience.
 For example, if you created a video and your audience loves it, why not turn it into a blog post?

 From here, transcription becomes much more manageable.
 You’ll notice two green buttons allow you to create repeating loops for one to five seconds.
-Because everything is connected to your computer’s keyboard, you can write quickly.
+You can write quickly because everything is connected to your computer’s keyboard.

 But if you’re using Google Docs, it’s quite challenging to see all the changes editors made and feedback from beta readers.
 This is where Draft comes in.
 It helps manage changes while allowing you to visualize the development of your book.